 Actuarial Cost, Amortization Methods and Assumptions - For determining the ARC, the MTA has chosen to use the Frozen Initial Liability cost method (the "FIL Cost Method"), one of the cost methods in accordance with the parameters of GASB 45.
 The initial liability is amortized over a 22-year period.
-The remaining amortization period at December 31, 2016 is 13 years.
+As of the last valuation date, January 1, 2014, the remaining amortization period is 14 years.